dakotablanchard/dbr-portfolio/README.md

 ![Screenshot of recent work section](./assets/images/recent-work.png)

-Click on the "Contact Info" link in the navigation bar to be taken to a section with links to recent ausio work I've done.
+Click on the "Contact Info" link in the navigation bar to be taken to a section with links to recent audio work I've done.

 ![Screenshot of contact info section](./assets/images/contact-info.png)